niogram/niogram/docs/README.md

 Collecting the information by hand is tedious and error prone.
 It is questionable whether the task is even feasible for "serious" language grammars.
 NioGram fully automates the process.
-Thus feasibility is always guaranteed and a lot of time for development and even more time for testing and debugging is saved.
+Thus the feasibility is always guaranteed and a lot of time for development and even more time for testing and debugging is saved.

 The non-**LL(k)** rules (if any)  have to be resolved by one or more of the following: